Theodore-Jones-IT-Consulting/Estate-Static-CMS/README.md

 - Markdown module (for Markdown files conversion)
 - `geopy` library for geographical computations.

+An example of a list of commands that can be used to do all of the steps of building a site, except for downloading MLS data is as follows.
+For MLS downloading see the later parts of this documentation.

+# Template HTML Files

+A default template can be found in the `template` folder of this repository.
+The template contains all content that is individual to the theme used and the site being built.

+A sample of a fully built website can be found in the `dummyweb` folder.

+`master_template.html` -- This HTML file contains the site-wide template, including things like headers, the main menu, the footer, and similar.

+`map_template.html` -- This HTML template contains an interactive map and a filter section for property listings.
+Users can filter properties based on price, bedrooms, bathrooms, and type, with results displayed on the map and in a listing container.
+The template uses Leaflet.js for map functionality, adjusts layout responsively for different screen sizes, and includes custom styling for a user-friendly interface.

+`listing_template.html` -- This HTML template is used to generate individual listings.

+`listing_page_template.html`  -- This HTML template is used to build out pages that contains a large number of listings, in particular, the pages showing all listings.

+`listing_content_template.html` -- This HTML template is for an individual listing page that contains all of the details about a listing.

+`scripts` folder -- this contains the scripts that define shortcodes

 # Page Generator Scripts

 The page generator scripts can be found at the root folder of this repository.